dmiller/clojure-clr-next/_drafts/2024-06-18-mega-dose-of-micro-benchmarks-part-1.md

         PersistentArrayMap(init)
 ```

-Yes, it is an O(n^2) algorithm:  We check each key against the keys following it in the array.
+We check each key against the keys following it in the array.
+Yes, it is an `O(n^2)` algorithm.
 This is okay.
 Only for small `n`.

-What is not okay is that my first benchmark showed this running 20-30% slower than the C# ClojureCLR version.
-Now, granted, times on the C# range from 4ns to 1, 100 ns, but we createa _lot_ of maps.
+What is not okay is that my first benchmark showed this running 20-40% slower than the C# ClojureCLR version.
+Now, granted, times on the C# range from 4ns to 1,100 ns depending on the size of the input array, but we createa _lot_ of maps.
 I was worried that things I was doing incorrectly in F# were going to bite me even more later on.
 So I decided to investigate.

-Let's look at the code all the way down.
+Let's look at the code all the way down from this starting point.
+There is only call other than the contructor call.

 ```F#
     static member internal equalKey(k1: obj, k2: obj) =